Generic selectors

 Origin & Natural Habitat

-The dwarf pike cichlid is found in the Amazon River basin in Brazil, specifically documented from the Rio Trombetas at Cachoeira Porteira.
-It inhabits clearwater rivers and streams, typically near the shorelines where structure like rocks, roots, and submerged vegetation provide cover.
-These are warm, soft, slightly acidic waters typical of Amazonian tributaries.
+The dwarf pike cichlid is documented from the Amazon River basin in Brazil, specifically from the Rio Trombetas at Cachoeira Porteira.
+It inhabits clearwater rivers and streams near shorelines where rocks, roots, and submerged vegetation provide dense cover.
+Water in these habitats is warm, soft, and slightly acidic, typical of Amazonian blackwater tributaries.

-In the wild, C. regani is a small, secretive fish that lives among rock crevices, root tangles, and dense vegetation near the riverbank.
-It’s an ambush predator, waiting in cover and darting out to capture small invertebrates and tiny fish that pass within striking distance.
-Understanding this natural behavior is key to setting up a successful aquarium.
-These fish need structure, hiding places, and a sense of security to display their natural behavior and come out into the open.
+In the wild, C. regani is a secretive ambush predator.
+It lives among rock crevices, root tangles, and dense vegetation near the riverbank, waiting in cover and darting out to capture small invertebrates and tiny fish that move within striking distance.
+This behavioral context explains the care requirements: these fish need structure, plenty of hiding places, and a sense of security to express their natural behavior and leave cover regularly.

 Appearance & Identification

-The dwarf pike cichlid has the characteristic elongated, torpedo-shaped body of the Crenicichla genus, with a large head, upturned mouth, and streamlined profile.
-The base coloration is brownish to olive-green with a dark lateral stripe running from the snout through the eye to the caudal peduncle.
-Multiple dark vertical bars may be visible along the body, varying in intensity with mood.
+The dwarf pike cichlid has the characteristic elongated, torpedo-shaped body of the Crenicichla genus: large head, upturned mouth, and streamlined profile built for ambush hunting.
+Base coloration is brownish to olive-green with a dark lateral stripe running from the snout through the eye to the caudal peduncle.
+Multiple dark vertical bars appear along the body, varying in intensity with mood and condition.

-Under good conditions, the body develops subtle iridescent highlights.
-The fins may show reddish or yellowish tones, particularly in well-conditioned specimens.
-A dark ocellus (eyespot) is typically present on the upper portion of the caudal peduncle.
-The overall appearance is subtle rather than flashy, but the predatory body shape and alert, watchful behavior give this species a charisma that simple color can’t replicate.
+Under good conditions, the body develops subtle iridescent highlights, and the fins may show reddish or yellowish tones in well-conditioned specimens.
+A dark ocellus is typically present on the upper portion of the caudal peduncle.
+The overall appearance is subtle rather than flashy, but the predatory body shape and the watchful, alert energy this fish carries give it a charisma that raw color can’t replicate.

 Male vs. Female